Skip to main content

 Growth Hormone Peptide Therapy

 For active adults and athletes seeking benefits such as improved body composition, enhanced recovery, and better sleep quality, Growth Hormone Peptide Therapy is often considered.
-These peptides work by stimulating the body’s natural production and release of (GH).
+These peptides work by stimulating the body’s natural production and release of growth hormone (GH).
 Key peptides in this category include:

 • Sermorelin ∞ A growth hormone-releasing hormone (GHRH) analog that stimulates the pituitary gland to produce and secrete GH in a pulsatile, physiological manner.